ptrckqn/shadibeshai-website/src/pages/lab.md

         not in the lab, she enjoys roller skating and scrapbooking.
 Nicole is now completing her Ph.D. in Clinical Psychology at the University of Manitoba. "
+    - title: Jenna Maierhoffer
+      sub: Former Honours Student
+      image: /uploads/jenna-maierhoffer.jpg
+      body: Jenna completed her final year in Psychology in 2022, with an Honours in Psychology under the supervision of Dr. Beshai.
+Her research was focused on narrowing down the concept of mindfulness by defining the borderlines between mindfulness and the two related terms, non-attachment and equanimity in an effort to determine where each interconnect.
+Her research will also be testing to see if these terms exhibit a correlation between the symptoms of anxiety and depression.
+The results of her research project will be useful in the process of developing an operational definition of mindfulness.
+They will also be beneficial in indicating the effectiveness of mindfulness meditation in reducing symptoms of anxiety and depression.
+She is interested in continuing to do research on the mental health effects of practicing mindfulness meditation.
+    - title: Shalaine (Shae) Sackman
+      sub: Research Assistant (Former)
+      image: /uploads/sackman.png
+      body: In their fourth year of pursuing a degree in philosophy and one in psychology, Shae is the former President of the Psychology Students Association at the University of Regina.
+They completed a Philosophy honours thesis on Hume, personal identity and Dissociative Identity Disorder while also completing an Honours in Psychology in 2021-2022.
+    - title: Sarah Nakonechny
+      sub: Research Assistant (Former)
+      body: Sarah is a fourth-year Undergraduate student working on a degree in both Psychology and Philosophy.
+Sarah is completing the Honour’s Psychology program to begin in the 2022 Fall semester.
+      image: /uploads/picture1.png
+    - title: Ali Bukhari
+      sub: Former Honours Student
+      image: /uploads/renderedimage.jpeg
+      body: "Ali completed his honours thesis under the supervision of Dr. Beshai (2020-2021).
+His research investigated the effect of an online mindfulness-based intervention (Mind-OP) on mitigating symptoms of envy.
+        He is currently completing a Master's in Public Health. "
     - title: S. Yasmin Manjegani
       sub: Former Honours Student
       image: /uploads/screen-shot-2020-05-22-at-9.03.35-am.png